Tidy up your CV with our top-notch student CV example

-A perfect student CV showcases the qualifications you’ve already gained, like A levels, as well as outlining your current studies.
-Make up for a lack of work experience by highlighting voluntary work and extra-curricular activities, referring to how they’ve helped you prepare for the world of work.
+A great student CV showcases the qualifications you’ve already gained, like foundation courses, A-levels, and GCSEs, as well as outlining your current studies.
+Make up for lack of work experience by highlighting voluntary work and extra-curricular activities, referring to transferable skills that may help you prepare for the world of work.

 Build a professional CV that gets you hired.

 Study our top tips to impress recruiters with your student CV

 A recruiter will almost always be able to tell if you’ve sent off a generic CV without checking the job advert carefully.
 To give your CV the best chance of passing scanning software, always include keywords and phrases from the job description.
 This will help you tailor your application and make it more relevant to each position.